 Image: EXPED founders Andi and Heidi Brun on their honeymoon: some cold night’s sleep led to the development of R-value for sleeping mats.

 This was the genesis of R-value measurements in the outdoor industry.
-Why the obsession with warm sleeping pads?
+Why the obsession with warm sleeping mats?
 For the answer we need to travel back in time to a unique honeymoon in 1981, a chilly, months-long affair in the Canadian Wilderness.
 Heidi and Andi Brun, founders of EXPED, left Switzerland to seek alone-time and adventure, and they found it.
 During one of their sojourns away from camp, they spent 10 nights out in minus 40 degree temperatures on thin, 8mm closed cell foam mats.
 These were uncomfortable nights to say the least, but a seed was planted in Andi’s brain, and 20 years later he was developing his own range of sleeping mats for use in extreme environments.

 But before we go further, let’s define what R-value is and why it’s important.
 First, R-value is a measure of thermal resistance (that’s the “R” part) and is most commonly associated with the construction industry.
 When you buy insulation for your house, its efficiency has been tested and is expressed with a number: R-value.
 This allows insulation to be easily compared.
-Because it’s resistance to heat transfer that‘s being measured, the higher the number, the more efficient it is at retaining heat.
+Because it is resistance to heat transfer that is being measured, the higher the number, the more efficient it is at retaining heat.
 Without getting into the specifics, suffice it to say that R-value is a useful way to compare the insulation efficiency of different materials.
-So, having successfully patented a down-filled mattress, Andi set about trying to prove his idea to the outdoor world, successfully winning the unofficial “worst product in show”/ Lemon Award at the first trade show where he unveiled the mat (although later winning the official Outdoor Award in 2002 at the Outdoor Trade Fair in Friedrichshafen).
+So, having successfully patented a down-filled mattress, Andi set about trying to prove his idea to the outdoor world, successfully winning the unofficial “worst product in show”/ Lemon Award at the first trade show where he unveiled the mat (although later winning the official best-of-show Outdoor Award in 2002 at the Outdoor Trade Fair in Friedrichshafen).
 Andi could have thrown in the towel at that point, but instead he did what any self-respecting Swiss person would do in the face of such skepticism: he contacted the Swiss Federal Laboratories for Materials Science and Technology.
 At EMPA, they had a device for measuring thermal resistance according to an esoteric German standard that turned out to be perfect for benchmarking the thermal resistance of sleeping mats.

 The First Test

 In 2001, way back before ASTM standards, when we got our results by mail (with a friendly Swiss German “Salü”) our first test result for the DownMat was a whopping 1.7 m2 × K / W or R9.5.
-In the end we adjusted the down fill for our target R-Value of R8.
+In the end we adjusted the down fill for our target R-value of R8.
 20 years later, in another lab, we get almost exactly the same result!

 EMPA’s location in St. Gallen, Eastern Switzerland, was perfectly placed to develop the R-value measurement technique as it was only an hour from EXPED’s headquarters in Zurich.
 Since EXPED’s first R-value test, many more brands have developed insulated sleeping mats, and it was clear that some kind of standard test was needed to make it easier for people to choose sleeping mats.
 Some brands did their own testing, some used EMPA and some simply made it up!
 If you’ve been reading closely you may find it unsurprising that the new standard test bears more than passing resemblance to the original EMPA test ordered up by EXPED.